New Insurance Industry Analytics

 Interviewer: Okay, Jessica, and bring us up-to-date, tell us about the next generation claims analytics?

 Little: Well, sure.
-An integrated claims data warehouse, and I am just focusing on claims, it allows really for one view of the claims business and provides an empowerment of claims end-users to access data via claims portals and analytic tool.
+An integrated claims data warehouse, and I am just focusing on claims, it allows really for one view of the claims business and provides an empowerment of claims end-users to access data via claims portals and analytic tools.
 So the manual searching for information is limited, and claims folks are better prepared to make decisions on claims because they are simply more empowered with data.

 The integrated claims approach can quickly supplement information to the individual claims systems that current carriers have.
 So more importantly, or most importantly, an integrated claims data warehouse could provide one view of the claims business that can accurately and timely support our claims dashboarding connection with, say, a claims manager’s needs for an operation view of the department.